Starting a Business in Rhode Island

 Rhode Island has a high ranking for key economic indicators like economic output per job, productivity growth, and high tech share of all businesses.
 The state also has an extremely educated and tech-savvy workforce.

 In 2018, Forbes names Rhode Island to its number 43 slot.
-Also in 2018, Fit Small Business says Rhode Island belongs in the number 40 spot.
-Of course keep in mind the three sites all have differing methodologies.
+In 2022, CNBC agrees, saying that Rhode Island belongs in the number 43 spot.
+Of course keep in mind the three sites all have differing methodologies, and were prepared in different years

 Forbes says Rhode Island has a better than average quality of life.
 But for all of the other metrics, it’s worse than the average.

-In fact, for cost of living, Rhode Island doesn’t rank much better than neighbors Connecticut and Massachusetts, both of which rank far better according to Fit Small Business.
+In fact, for cost of living, Rhode Island doesn’t rank much better than neighbors Connecticut and Massachusetts, both of which rank better according to CNBC.

 Only you can decide if it’s worth it to start a business in Rhode Island.